complytime/complybeacon/beacon-distro/mappings/README.md

-This directory contains mappings for transformation with of logs to OCSF via OTTL
+This directory contains mappings for transformation with of policy logs to OCSF via OTTL